Caribou3d/CaribouDuet3Mini-Configuration-and-Macros/README.md

 3. execute `./CC-build.sh`
 4. select the desired configuration or build all configurations
 5. in case you only built one version you will find a zipped output file in `../CC-build`
-6. in case you built all versions copy `./sort.sh` to `../CC-build`
+6. in case you built all versions output files are automatically sorted into a a "sorted" directory
-7. change to th edirectory `../CC-build`
-8. execute `./sort.sh`.
-Options are the start and target directory for the sorted files example `./sort.sh CC110-Build26/ CC110-Build26-sorted
-`
-9. the script will create all required directories and sort the out that was generated buy `CC-build.sh`

 # Set-up